 The disappearance of the species is mainly our fault

 I had the unfortunate privilege to watch a video produced by CNN.
-I personally consider CNN as a reputable source of information.
 This documentary is about “The 6th Mass Extinction”, and you can find a link to the program below.

 It is alarming to know that species are vanishing at 100 times the normal rate, and that ¾ of all known species can disappear in just a couple of centuries.

-One of the species (and one of the largest) is the African Elephant
+One species (and one of the largest) is the African Elephant

-I know you have heard that elephants are being killed simply for their tusks or even to take their feet to use as ashtrays or trash cans (as I have seen in a Doctor’s offices in Malaga, Spain).
-But did you know that there is a disturbing uptake in the killing of elephants on the border of Botswana and Namibia.
-It used to be thought that because of Botswana’s policies, the elephants inside their borders were safe.
-But recently, poachers are encroaching in on Botswana’s borders.
+I know you have heard that elephants are being killed simply for their tusks or even to take their feet to use as ashtrays or trash cans (as I have seen in a Doctor’s office in Malaga, Spain).
+But did you know that there is a disturbing uptake in the killing of elephants on the border of Botswana and Namibia?

 The Death of the Coral Reefs

-Another aspect of our impact is the plastic that is reaching the ocean, If current trends continue, the Pacific Ocean can become more parts plastic then fish by weight, by 2050.
+Another aspect of our impact is the plastic that is reaching the ocean.
+If current trends continue, the Pacific Ocean can become more parts plastic than fish by weight, by 2050.

 The rapid decline of the bees